 - same list as Arcoaire, however customer service is below the bar

-- Carrier product with less quality parts, and less curb appeal
+- Carrier product with lower quality parts, and less curb appeal

 10. AMANA (Goodman product)